 Can this open up difficult feelings?

 Yes.
 It tends to open up all feelings, and just doing that is usually difficult.
 It's not necessarily logical.
+It has been said that to feel deeply is equivalent to being alive.
 A great many people have lived their lives shut down from feeling.
 People live this way for good reason.
 They do it as a means of survival from past trauma.
+This is how they learned to surive.
 But in doing this they can be shut down to what it feels like to be truly alive and present in their lives.
 It's usually at least a bit scary to change this.
 Every time someone opens up their trust and explores, like what happens when sharing dreams, they give up some control.
 It's a risk.
 It's a risk to trust somebody.
 Many people have gotten traumatized when they have trusted in the past.
 They have gotten hurt when they've been vulnerable and opened up.
 So many people choose to never take a risk again.
 “Some people stay far away from the door, if there's a chance of it opening up..." - Billy Joel, (from An Innocent Man).
 But difficult feelings like grief and sorrow are a part of life.
 "Bringing grief and death out of the shadow is our spiritual resonsibility, our sacred duty.
 By doing so we may be able to feel our desire for life once again and remember who we are, where we belong, and what is sacred... it doesn't have to be depressing" - Francis Weller

 In my experience with dreamwork you get both sides of the equation.
 If you acknowledge feeling fear in one place, there will usually be adventure and excitement that opens in another place.
 If you find sorrow in one place, there will be joy that you will find in another.
 If you find pain, you will find love too.
 It's just not necessarily logical.
 It's not linear.
 But it's incredibly rewarding to discover.
 I have found people that come with "nightmares" or traumatic dreams are already feeling that energy in their daily life as they go through their waking life.
 They have put the feeling "in their shadow" as Carl Jung might say.
 And there is stays.
 They haven't brought it to light.
 Often the person feels there's been no safe place to release it.
 So it lives there.
 They often aren't "at peace with themselves" in daily life they will admit.
 There's something traumatic already "living" within them on some level, they already know it, they already know they aren't at peace on some level.
 I have found that even if I do nothing other than be a supportive ear, the courage the person has to come to me and "release" the dream to me may be enough to change the way they feel.
 Maybe even change the way they relate to the world.
 Sometimes I will point out that there was an option or hope in the dream that they hadn't seen before.
 But just the very act of sharing can be rewarding.
 When someone experiences trauma, they often feel 1) alone 2) that they have no choice 3) that they have no voice.
 By sharing a traumatic dream with another, even if nothing is "done" other than sharing, that person is no longer alone with it.
 And, on some level, they have used their voice.